Backward uniqueness for the heat equation in cones: Backward uniqueness

-To prove the above statement we firstly need the following Carleman inequality from \cite{ESS}, by which we obtain a decay result for solutions of backward heat equation. \begin{proposition}[\cite{ESS}] For any function $u\in C^\infty_0(\R^n\times(0, 2); \R^n)$ and any positive number $a$,
+We firstly need the following Carleman inequality from \cite{ESS} (Proposition 6.1), by which we obtain a decay result for solutions of backward heat equation. \begin{proposition}[\cite{ESS}] For any function $u\in C^\infty_0(\R^n\times(0, 2); \R^n)$ and any positive number $a$,

 where $c_0$ is a positive absolute constant and $h(t)=te^{\frac{1-t}{3}}$. \end{proposition}